 Sounds counter-intuitive but one of the best parts of visiting a country with a lot of active volcanos is the presence of hot springs (heated geothermally).
 Case in point – The Blue Lagoon.

-I actually plan on packing a pair of speedos (which I bought in Singapore as soon as I realised I would be heading over to The Marina Bay Sands for a mini staycation, and of course, to check out their infinity pool!).
-Alas, they’re not speedos briefs ( 😉 hehehe!) but they’ll do!
+I actually plan on packing a pair of speedos, which I bought in Singapore as soon as I realised I would be heading over to The Marina Bay Sands for a mini staycation, and of course, to check out their infinity pool.

-It doesn’t hurt to get something you can use all year round so while you’re at it so pick up a pair of Ray Bans or whatever else takes you fancy.
-Personally, I like the aviators and the clubmasters (especially the clubmasters – I wanna get my actually reading glasses replaced and I think I’m definitely going for clubmaster frames).
+It doesn’t hurt to get something you can use all year round so while you’re at it so pick up a pair of Ray-Bans or whatever else takes you fancy.

-Legit travel must-have!
 Unless of course if you use exactly the EU 2-pin plugs at home in which case you can just skip this one on your list.
+Now, you will be able to pick these up at the airport but I always find them so much more expensive than buying beforehand.

 This isn’t something I’d usually pack but when you’re out at night in the middle of nowhere with no lights in sight (which you have to be when you need to see the Northern Lights), it does help to have your own source of light.

-Thankfully, most smartphones have torchlights (or at least torchlight apps) but just in case, you should definitely look to pack a torch.
+Thankfully, most smartphones have torchlights (or at least torchlight apps) but just in case, a torch is one of the things to pack for Iceland if you’re heading around at night or dusk.